eathtespagheti/django-oscar-paypal/docs/express.rst

 --------

-There's a smorgasboard of options that can be used, as there's many ways to customised the Express Checkout experience.
+There's a smorgasboard of options that can be used, as there's many ways to customised the Checkout experience.
 Most of these are handled by simple settings.

 * ``PAYPAL_SANDBOX_MODE`` - whether to use PayPal's sandbox.
 Defaults to ``True``.